int

 • Double ace with eight ("soft" nineteen) at six of a dealer.

-Many casinos in Reno and Las Vegas, as well as some online casinos use a single deck in blackjack, which is much more profitable for the customer than the game with several decks.
+Many casinos in Reno and Las Vegas, as well as some online casinos, use a single deck in blackjack, which is much more profitable for the customer than the game with several decks.
 In such games, the casino restores its advantage by the fact that the dealer will hit on "soft" seventeen.
-But even in this case, this blackjack better than the one with several decks.
+But even in this case, this blackjack is better than the one with several decks.

 The following table will help you understand the casino mathematical advantage in changing various rules, if you play strictly by the optimal strategy.